zachlatta/sendgrid/README.md

    with your message as the body.
 3. Watch it appear on the site in real time.

+## Sign Up

+Sign up for a developer account on SendGrid at http://hack.sendgrid.com.

+API docs are available at http://sendgrid.com/docs/API_Reference/.

 ## License

 The MIT License (MIT)